Thailand has a fascinating history, particularly because over many centuries Thailand has adopted many cultural influences from surrounding regions.

 In general, the following subgroups populate different regions and speak distinct dialects:

-the Shan live in Mae Hong Son, the Thai Lus in Chiang Rai, the Thai Khorat in Khorat, the Yaw in Nakhon Phanom, the Lao Song in Phetburi, the Lanna in Northern Thailand, the Isan people in northeastern Thailand, and the Thai Oak Tai in southern Thailand.
+The Shan live in Mae Hong Son, the Thai Lus in Chiang Rai, the Thai Khorat in Khorat, the Yaw in Nakhon Phanom, the Lao Song in Phetburi, the Lanna in Northern Thailand, the Isan people in northeastern Thailand, and the Thai Oak Tai in southern Thailand.

 The supposition above may provoke controversy, depending on what you believe about the origin of Thai people.
-And mind you, there are no less than five theories about the ethnic origin of the Kingdom’s peoples.
+And mind you, there are no less than six theories about the ethnic origin of the Kingdom’s peoples.

 Theory 1: The Mongolian Origins Theory